astroid-app/v2/README.md

 # Guildcord V2
 ## Improved performance and a RestAPI
-Guildcord is the link between discord and guilded.
+Guildcord is the link between discord, revolt and guilded.

 ### Before setting up
 This code are _**our**_ API and bots that runs on our own servers.
 If you have problems setting it up or have problems while its running, it is probably a not changed value in the code.